EGYM Activity Points

 Our EGYM Branded Member App shows you the precise effects of your workouts on your health.
 Depending on your activity level, you can see the concrete benefits your past training has already brought you.

-Did you know that you can reach Gold level by training just twice in ten days on EGYM Smart Strength machines (irrespective of your chosen training programme)?
+Did you know that you can reach Gold level by training just twice in ten days on EGYM Smart Strength machines (irrespective of your chosen training program)?